Task-Driven Dictionary Learning: Experimental Validation

-After choosing the parameters using the validation set (and of course none of the testing set), we retrain our model on the full training set.
+After choosing the parameters using the validation set, we retrain our model on the full training set.
 Each experiment is performed with $40\,000$ iterations of our algorithm with a mini-batch of size $200$.
-To study the influence of the dictionary size, we report the performance on the test set achieved for different dictionary sizes, with $p$ in $\{50,100,200,300\}$ for the two datasets.
-We observe that learning $\D$ in a supervised way significantly improves the performance of the classification.
+We report the performance on the test set achieved for different dictionary sizes, with $p$ in $\{50,100,200,300\}$ for the two datasets, and observe that learning $\D$ in a supervised way significantly improves the performance of the classification.
 Moreover our method achieves state-of-the-art results on MNIST with a $0.54\%$ error rate, which is similar to the $0.60\%$ error rate of~\citet{ranzato2}.\footnote{It is also shown in \cite{ranzato2} that better results can be achieved by considering deformations of the training set.} Our $2.84\%$ error rate on USPS is slightly behind the $2.4\%$ error rate of~\citet{haasdonk}.

+We remark that a digit recognition task was also carried out in~\cite{mairal6}, where a similar performance is reported.\footnote{The error rates in~\cite{mairal6} are slightly higher but the dataset used in their paper is not augmented with shifted versions of the digits.} Our conclusions about the advantages of supervised versus unsupervised dictionary learning are consistent with~\cite{mairal6}, but our approach has two main advantages.
+First it is much easier to use since it does not requires complicated heuristic procedures to select the parameters, and second it applies to a wider spectrum of applications such as to regression tasks.